SEOYEONGO/SEOYEONGO.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page

 ---
- Hello (¡Ü'?'¡Ü).
+ Hello.
 Welcome to my Github.
 My name is SeoYeon, Go from South Korea.
 I am studying undergraduate of Software-engineering.
 <!-- Currently, I'm interested in web or application development, especially front-end development such as React or React Native.  -->

-### ?
-I'm Currently interested in
+### I'm Currently interested in

 - Web.
 - application development.